fool1280/Revs-Website/README.md

 npm start
 ```

-Dev locally on MacOS and triggers both frontend and backend:
+Dev locally on MacOS and run both frontend and backend:
 ```
 npm run dev-mac
 ```

-Dev locally on Windows:
+Dev locally on Windows and run both frontend and backend:
 ```
 npm run dev-win
 ```